-What are Their Lives Like?
+What Are Their Lives Like?

 Almost all Yobin claim to be Christians.
 Some may never come to church, but they do not belong to another religion either.
-They observe several festivals, mostly Christian Good Friday, harvest, Christmas, New Years.
-Yobin celebrate Good Friday atleast 1 or 2 days.
-Harvest is for 2 days in October.
-Christmas celebrated for 3 days.
+They observe several festivals, mostly Good Friday, harvest, Christmas, and New Year.
+Yobin people celebrate Good Friday one or two days.
+Harvest festival is for two days in October.
+They celebrate Christmas for three days.
 On Christmas, Lisu Christians from all the villages come together in one village.
-Marriages are usually done in November and December.
+Weddings are usually done in November and December.
 That is when harvest is completed, people are free from work, and the weather is dry which makes preparations easier.
 Some of the Yobin also practice folk religion with their Christian faith.
 They believe that spirits inhabit the objects of nature.
 These evil spirits must be appeased or they might bring harm on the Yobin people.

-What are Their Beliefs?
+What Are Their Needs?